pozitronik/sinner/docs/modules.md

 * `--frames-widget-width`, `--fw-width`: processed widget maximum width, -1 to set as 10% of original image size.
 * `--frames-widget-height`, `--fw-height`: processed widget maximum height, -1 to set as 10% of original image size.

+# Server: the server module
+* `--frame-processor`, `--processor`, `--processors`: the set of frame processors to handle the target.
+See the [Built-in frame processors](../README.md#built-in-frame-processors) documentation for the list of built-in modules and their possibilities.
+Defaults to `FaceSwapper`.
+* `--execution-threads`: the count of simultaneous processing threads.
+Defaults to the system-suggested value based on your hardware.
+* `--source`, `--source-path`: path to the source image containing a face for processors that require it (such as FaceSwapper).
+* `--target`, `--target-path`: path to the target file that will be processed when requested by the client.
+* `--quality`, `--scale-quality`: initial processing scale quality (in percents).
+Lower values improve performance but reduce quality.
+Defaults to `100`.
+* `--prepare-frames`: extract target frames to files to make realtime player run smoother.
+This helps reduce lag during playback.
+Defaults to `None`.
+* `--bootstrap_processors`, `--bootstrap`: bootstrap frame processors on startup.
+This initializes processors immediately rather than on first request.
+Defaults to `true`.
+* `--temp-dir`: select the directory for temporary files.
+Defaults to the `temp` subdirectory in the application directory.
+* `--endpoint`, `--reply-endpoint`: endpoint for the frame processor server.
+This is the address where the server listens for processing requests.
+Defaults to `tcp://127.0.0.1:5555`.
+* `--pub-endpoint`: endpoint for the frame processor server publishing notifications.
+The server will send status updates and notifications through this endpoint.
+Defaults to `tcp://127.0.0.1:5556`.
+**Note:** This parameter can be applied to GUI client when executed in the distributed mode:
+* `--endpoint`, `--reply-endpoint`: endpoint for the frame processor server.
+This is the address where the client sends processing requests.
+Defaults to `tcp://127.0.0.1:5555`.
+* `--sub-endpoint`: endpoint for receiving frame processor server notifications.
+The client will listen for status updates and notifications through this endpoint.
+Defaults to `tcp://127.0.0.1:5556`.
+* `--timeout`: network communications timeout in milliseconds.
+If the server doesn't respond within this time, the client will time out.
+Defaults to `5000`.

 # WebCam: The virtual camera module
 **Note**: You may need to install OBS drivers to create virtual camera device.
 * `--auto-restart`, `--restart`: try to restart input camera on error (may help with buggy drivers/hardware).